jpdevries/emosvg/README.md

  - art directed with precision
  - styled with CSS Variables

-emoSVG will turn your emoji into SVG graphics if and when you ask it to.
+emoSVG will turn your Emoji into SVG graphics if and when you ask it to.
 To accomplish this, emoSVG needs to know one thing:
  - the SVG graphic you'd like to replace the `span.emoji` with

 Your SVG graphic can be a SVG file or part of an SVG sprite.